MariethaC/resumen-infratec-app/README.md

 Simply open [Lovable](https://lovable.dev/projects/35317afc-2576-435e-9e02-f8a2718907d0) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to a Lovable project?

 Yes, you can!